AI Visibility Services for Marketing Agencies: Offering Guide

 This creates an invisible visibility problem that traditional SEO tools can’t measure.

-For agencies, this is both a risk and an opportunity.
+For agencies, this is both a crisis and an opportunity.
 Clients are losing visibility they don’t know they’re losing.
 Agencies that build the systems to measure, track, and improve AI visibility can unlock a new recurring service line, one that’s harder to commoditize than traditional SEO.

-Your Google Analytics dashboard doesn’t show AI referral traffic, or rather, it shows almost none, because AI-generated answers are largely zero-click.
+Your Google Analytics dashboard doesn’t show AI referral traffic, or rather, it shows almost none, because AI-generated answers are zero-click.
 Your SEO platform tracks keyword rankings and estimated traffic, but it has no visibility into whether ChatGPT or Perplexity cites your client’s content.
 Your social listening tool doesn’t capture brand mentions in LLM responses.

 AI visibility requires a completely different measurement infrastructure.
 You need to: